 Staying in Kada and Exploring the Cultural Landscapes of Wakayama

-Using the seaside hot spring town of Kada as your base, you can enjoy a slower rhythm of travel—one that combines onsen culture, local food, historic towns, gardens, and everyday life.
+Using the seaside hot spring town of Kada as your base, you can enjoy a slower rhythm of travel that combines onsen culture, local food, historic towns, traditional gardens, and encounters with everyday community life.
+From peaceful coastal walks to regional culinary traditions and nearby cultural sites, the experience unfolds naturally over time.

 The Japanese Tradition of Toji